-When you’re ready to make your cookies, simply remove the cookie dough from the refrigerator.
+When you’re ready to make your cookies, remove the dough from the fridge.
 Allow it to sit at room temperature for 30 minutes before popping it in the oven.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?